The Pantanal – Our Signature Journey

 Transatlantic flights; any national park entry fees which have to be paid locally; drinks, gratuities and items of a personal nature; meals and optional excursions not listed as included; personal travel insurance; passport and visa costs (e.g. costs associated with obtaining an American ESTA visa waiver, if flying via USA).

 Please contact us for costs for families and parties of 3 or more passengers and for travel in 2021.

 Brazil is a year-round destination but the best time of the year for the Pantanal is the dry season, July – October.
 Some of the Pantanal lodges are closed in December/January when it is wettest.
 The Iguassu Falls will be at their fullest in March-April at the end of the wet season.
 Rio’s carnival takes place in the wet season (21-25 Feb 2020; 12-16 Feb 2021) with the Champion’s Parade a week later (29 Feb 2020; 20 Feb 2021).
 The wet season never stops a Brazilian from having fun, so don’t let it put you off either.

 British nationals travelling on a full, valid British passport do not require a visa for entry to Brazil or Argentina.
 You should ensure that your passport is valid for at least 6 months beyond the date of arrival.

 It is advisable to check your immunizations for Polio, Tetanus, Typhoid and Hepatitis A. If you have been to Africa within 3 months of arriving in South America you may need to provide proof of vaccination against Yellow Fever.

 Costs in Latin America are subject to $/£ exchange rates.
-At present we are working on current exchange rates of 1.21 (as at 30 October 2019) although this may be subject to change, particularly in the event of a No Deal Brexit.
+At present we are working on current exchange rates of 1.2932 (as at 09 January 2020) although this may be subject to change.